- The NCI Grants Process

 The National Cancer Institute conducts and supports research, training, health information dissemination, and other programs with respect to the cause, diagnosis, prevention, and treatment of cancer, rehabilitation from cancer, and the continuing care of cancer patients and the families of cancer patients.
 For more information or to view the Institute's mission statement, please go to the NCI website: https://www.cancer.gov/about-nci.

-The Institute is currently operating under an FY 2021 continuing resolution that funds the government at FY 2020 levels.
-More information on the FY 2021 budget can be found on the NCI Office of Budget and Finance website:https://www.cancer.gov/about-nci/budget.
-The NIH policy notice regarding the continuing resolution can be viewed at: NOT-OD-21-009..
+The Institute is currently operating under an FY 2024 continuing resolution that funds the government at FY 2023 levels.
+The NIH policy notice regarding the continuing resolution can be viewed at: NOT-OD-24-007.
+More information on the FY 2024 budget can be found on the NCI Office of Budget and Finance website: https://www.cancer.gov/about-nci/budget.

-In FY 2021, decisions on competing grants will continue to be based on review of individual applications.
-Peer review evaluation of scientific merit will remain the primary consideration in these funding decisions, which will be made by NCI Scientific Program Leaders (SPL) following discussions with program staff.
-The SPL will continue its efforts to support early career investigators and give special consideration to applications that fill a significant gap in the cancer research portfolio or propose an especially novel or promising scientific approach.
+In FY 2024, decisions on competing grants will continue to be based on review of individual applications.
+Peer review evaluation of scientific merit will remain the primary consideration in these funding decisions, which will be made by NCI Senior Executive Committee (SEC) following discussions with program staff.
+The SEC will continue its efforts to support early career investigators and give special consideration to applications that fill a significant gap in the cancer research portfolio or propose an especially novel or promising scientific approach.

-While operating under a continuing resolution, NCI will generally fund both categorical and modular non-competing grants at 95% of the committed level.
-This policy applies to all grants, with the exception of the NRSA, Career, Cancer Education, Continuing Education, P30 Cancer Centers, OHAM and other AIDS related grants, Conference, International Research Training Grants, Small Grants, Research Specialist, Pathway to Independence, SBIR, and STTR awards, which will be funded at committed levels.
-Once an appropriation has been enacted, and full year policies have been established, non-competing grants that were awarded under this continuing resolution policy will be revised accordingly.
+NCI will generally fund both categorical and SNAP non-competing grants at 90% of the committed level.
+This policy applies to all grants, with the exception of the NRSAs, Career, OHAM and other AIDS related grants, Small Grants, Research Specialist, SBIR, and STTR awards, which will be funded at committed levels.
+Once an appropriation has been enacted, and full year policies have been established, non-competing grants that were awarded under this continuing resolution policy may be revised accordingly.

 Traditional Research Grants - Experienced and New Investigator (R01) & Exploratory Development Grants (R21s)

-Most Traditional (R01) Experienced and New Investigator applications with scores up to and including the 9th percentile and Exploratory Development (R21) applications with scores up to an including the 9th percentile will be funded without additional review.
+Most Traditional (R01) Experienced and New Investigator applications with scores up to and including the 9th percentile and Exploratory Development (R21) applications with scores up to and including the 9th percentile will be funded without additional review.
 Final funding decisions on individual grants within this range are based on review of the applications by NCI program staff and grants management specialists and the negotiation of awards.
-Applications with higher scores require NCI division and Scientific Program Leader (SPL) review before final funding decisions are made.
-Information on the outcomes of grant selections from recent years can be viewed at Awards of R01 and R21 Grants in FY 2019.
+Applications with higher scores require NCI division and SEC approval before final funding decisions are made.
+Information on the outcomes of grant selections from recent years can be viewed at: Awards of R01 and R21 Grants.

 Program Projects (P01s)

-All P01 applications will be individually reviewed for funding selection by the NCI Scientific Program Leaders (SPL).
+All P01 applications will be individually evaluated for funding selection.

 Small Grants (R03s) & AREA Grants (R15)